-If you recently upgrades to Apple’s budget iPhone XR from an older iPhone you may not know how to properly close your phone’s applications.
+If you recently upgraded to Apple’s iPhone XR from an older iPhone you may not know how to properly close your phone’s applications.

-If you previous owned an iPhone 8, iPhone 7, an older iPhone model, you’re used to closing your applications with the home button.
+If you previously owned an iPhone 8, iPhone 7, an older iPhone model, you’re used to closing your applications with the home button.

-The iPhone XR, like the iPhone 12 series, iPhone 11 series, iPhone XS and iPhone X, doesn’t have a physical home button which means you have to use screen gestures to close your applications.
+The iPhone XR, like the iPhone 14 series, iPhone 13 series, iPhone 12 series, iPhone 11 series, iPhone XS and iPhone X, doesn’t have a physical home button which means you have to use screen gestures to close your applications.

 This might feel a bit intimidating at first, but it should only take you a few days to get acclimated with the new process.
 In this guide we’ll walk you through it.
 And once you’ve done it a few times, muscle memory should take over.